hivdb/chiro-cms/resources/covid-review.md

 Most SARS-CoV MAbs do not inhibit SARS-CoV-2[^10.1016/j.cell.2020.03.045].
 For example, three well-characterized SARS-CoV RBD-directed MAbs (S230, m396, and 80R) do not bind SARS-CoV-2 RBD at a concentration of 1μM[^10.1126/science.abb2507].
 However, two MAbs that appear to bind at more conserved S1 sites that do not compete with ACE2 have been shown to inhibit SARS-CoV-2 including CR3022 and S309[^10.1080/22221751.2020.1729069][^10.1126/science.abb7269][^10.1101/2020.05.05.079202][^10.1101/2020.04.07.023903].
 Pinto et al reported that S309 recognizes an epitope distinct from the S1 receptor binding motif.
 It is also synergistic with MAbs that bind to the S1 receptor binding motif[^10.1101/2020.04.07.023903].

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
-An increasing number of studies have reported the identification and characterization of MAbs cloned from B  cells of persons recovering from SARS-CoV-2 infection that potently inhibit SARS-CoV-2 in either pseudovirus or na
+An increasing number of studies have reported the identification and characterization of MAbs cloned from B  cells of persons recovering from SARS-CoV-2 infection that potently inhibit SARS-CoV-2 in either pseudovirus or infectious virus assays[^10.1038/s41423-020-0426-7].

-With improvements in MAb technology, it has been predicted that under an extremely accelerated schedule, it likely that several MAbs will be available for phase I studies this summer[^10.1038/s41587-020-0512-5].
+With improvements in MAb technology, it has been predicted that under an extremely accelerated schedule, it likely that several MAbs will be available for phase I studies this summer[^10.1038/s41587-020-0512-5][^10.1101/2020.05.12.088716][^10.1101/2020.03.21.990770.

 Chen et al. reported that among 26 COVID-19 convalescent patients, most developed IgG S1-specific antibodies and three had antibodies that blocked S1-ACE2 binding[^10.1038/s41423-020-0426-7].
 Two MAbs cloned from these patients (311mab–31B5, 311mab−32D4) were shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].